muratk3n/thirdwave/en/tweets/2020/week22b.md

 ---

-"Despite the historical evidence that the Jews who lived in eighteenth-century Palestine rejected the notion of a Jewish state, as did the Orthodox Jews in the late nineteenth century, this was rejected out of hand in the twentieth century. ...
-Israeli educational textbooks now carry the same message of the right to the land based on a biblical promise.
+"Israeli educational textbooks now carry the same message of the right to the land based on a biblical promise.
 According to a letter sent by the education ministry in 2014 to all schools in Israel: “the Bible provides the cultural infrastructure of the state of Israel, in it our right to the land is anchored.”
 Bible studies are now a crucial and expanded component of the curriculum—with a particular focus on the Bible as recording an ancient history that justifies the claim to the land.
 The biblical stories and the national lessons that can be learned from them are fused together with the study of the Holocaust and of the creation of the state of Israel in 1948.
 There is a direct line from this 2014 letter back to the evidence given by David Ben-Gurion in 1937 to the Royal Peel Commission (the British inquiry set up to try to find a solution to the emerging conflict).
 In the public discussions on the future of Palestine, Ben-Gurion waved a copy of the Bible at the members of the committee, shouting: '... our right to Palestine does not come from the Mandate Charter, the Bible is our Mandate Charter.'"

 \#10myths